Cell-cell interaction forces

-Measuring immune cell cell interaction forces between T-cells, CAR-T cells and Lymphome cancer cells.
+Measuring immune cell-cell interaction forces between T-cells, CAR-T cells and Lymphoma cancer cells

 The same type of experiment was carried out for two different engineered CAR-T cell lines and T-cells in collaboration with Dr. Juan Manel Otero from the Hospital Clínic of Barcelona:

-Fig.2 Statistic of cell cell adhesion forces measured for lymphoma cancer cells in contact with T-cells and CAR-T cells after a contact time of 15 s.
+Fig.2 Statistics of cell-cell adhesion forces measured for lymphoma cancer cells in contact with T-cells and CAR-T cells expressing different cell membrane receptors after a cell-cell contact time of 15 s.
 Each bar represents the data for a set of 9 different samples of each cell type.